 Owen reported that registered apprenticeship sponsors can now post apprenticeship opportunities on JobCenterOfWisconsin.com for free, and the posting will be denoted with the Wisconsin Apprenticeship "A" logo.
 These features are the product of efforts between JCW and Bureau staff to promote registered apprenticeship opportunities to employers and career seekers alike.
-The two staffs are also improving the search function to yield only official registered apprenticeship opportunities.
+The two staffs are improving the search function to yield only official registered apprenticeship pportunities.

 ii.
-National Association of State and Territorial Apprenticeship Directors conference iii.
-Registered apprenticeship in correctional facilities

-Owen reported that the National Association of State & Territorial Apprenticeship Directors will hold its annual summer conference in Milwaukee from July 29 - August 3.
-The attendees will be joined by regional directors of the U.S. Department of Labor for a portion of the conference.
-NASTAD, not BAS, is seeking sponsorship opportunities.
+National Association of State and Territorial Apprenticeship Directors conference Owen reported that the National Association of State & Territorial Apprenticeship Directors will hold its annual summer conference in Milwaukee from July 29 - August 3.
+Regional directors of the U.S. Department of Labor will attend a portion of the conference.
+NASTAD is seeking event sponsors.